Humpback whale: Whale-watching

+Although whale watching can raise awareness of humpback whale conservation, whale watching boats can have negative impacts on humpback whales, including causing stress and disturbing behaviors like feeding, mating and socializing.
+This is particularly deleterious for mothers with calves.
+Regulations on whale vessels have included restrictions on how close the vessels can get to the whales.

 Conservation status

-As of 2018, the IUCN Red List lists the humpback whale as least-concern, with a worldwide population of around 135,000 whales, of which around 84,000 are mature individuals, and an increasing population trend.
-Prior to 2008, the IUCN listed the species as vulnerable.
+As of 2018, the IUCN Red List lists the humpback whale as of least concern, with a worldwide population of around 135,000 whales, of which around 84,000 are mature individuals, and an increasing population trend.
 Regional estimates are around 13,000 in the North Atlantic, 21,000 in the North Pacific, and 80,000 in the southern hemisphere.
-For the isolated population in the Arabian sea, only around 80 individuals remain, and this population is considered to be endangered.
+For the isolated population in the Arabian Sea, only around 80 individuals remain, and this population is considered to be endangered.
 In most areas, humpback whale populations have recovered from historic whaling, particularly in the North Pacific.
 Such recoveries have led to the downlisting of the species' threatened status in the United States, Canada, and Australia.
 In Costa Rica, Ballena Marine National Park was established for humpback protection.
+Similarly, the Hawaiian Islands Humpback Whale National Marine Sanctuary was established in 1992 to protect the then endangered humpback whale and its habitat.

-Humpbacks still face various other human-made threats, including entanglement by fishing gear, vessel collisions, human-caused noise and traffic disturbance, coastal habitat destruction, and climate change.
+Humpbacks still face man-made threats, including entanglement by fishing gear, vessel collisions, human-caused noise and traffic disturbance, coastal habitat destruction, and climate change.
 Like other cetaceans, humpbacks can be injured by excessive noise.
-In the 19th century, two humpback whales were found dead near repeated oceanic sub-bottom blasting sites, with traumatic injuries and fractures in the ears.
-Saxitoxin, a paralytic shellfish poisoning from contaminated mackerel, has been implicated in humpback whale deaths.
+In the 19th century, two humpback whales were found dead near repeated oceanic sub-bottom blasting sites, with traumatic injuries and fractures in their ears.
 While oil ingestion is a risk for whales, a 2019 study found that oil did not foul baleen and instead was easily rinsed by flowing water.

-Whale researchers along the Atlantic Coast report that there have been more stranded whales with signs of vessel strikes and fishing gear entanglement in recent years than ever before.
-The NOAA recorded 88 stranded humpback whales between January 2016 and February 2019.
+NOAA recorded 88 stranded humpback whales between January 2016 and February 2019 along the Atlantic coast of the US.
 This is more than double the number of whales stranded between 2013 and 2016.
 Because of the increase in stranded whales, NOAA declared an unusual mortality event in April 2017.
-Virginia Beach Aquarium's stranding response coordinator, Alexander Costidis, stated the conclusion that the two causes of these unusual mortality events were vessel interactions and entanglements.
+Virginia Beach Aquarium's stranding response coordinator, Alexander Costidis, concluded that the two causes of these unusual mortality events were vessel interactions and entanglements.